syncfusion-content/maui-docs/MAUI/TreeMap/drilldown.md

 # Drilldown in .NET MAUI TreeMap (SfTreeMap)

 The drilldown feature provides better visualization of hierarchy.
 A large set of data can be virtualized into minimal views.
 Each level of items can be drilled down.
 TreeMap provides animation along with the drilldown support.
-The drilldown header will be enabled when you perform drilldown in TreeMap, and this header helps in performing zoom out operation (i.e., drill up one level).

 ## Enable Drilldown